The coronavirus crisis

 During the coronavirus lockdown, Strictly Come Dancing star Hayley Sanderson has created a Bede Choir of survivors of domestic abuse.
 Working with music professionals, they and Hayley have recorded their version of Britney Spears’ inspirational song ‘Stronger’ and released it nationally.
 The song aims to raise awareness of the help that’s available for those in abusive relationships, and to raise funds for Bede and Women’s Aid’s work in London and across the country: Bede Choir, ‘Stronger’.

 Leading artist Rapman was commissioned by Comic Relief to raise awareness about Domestic Abuse.
 This 10 minute video is inspired by the stories of the women he met at the Bede Starfish Domestic Abuse Project.
 The Promise has had over 12million hits in the first two weeks of its release.

 What is Domestic Abuse?

-We can also offer specialist support to those affected by Domestic Violence who are:
+We can also offer specialist support to those affected by Domestic Abuse who are:

 Being abused by their son or daughter

 Affected by mental health issues